 The Old Guard

-(Photos below are of regular meetings prior to Covid changes.
-Currently meetings are held virtually on Zoom.)
+Photos below are of regular meetings prior to Covid changes.
+Meetings are now being held virtually twice a month on Zoom.

 Ray Goulet, Chairman

 Maintains name tag file for members

 George McGauley, Chair

 (everyone knows the tunes, the words are in the books)

 "Research shows that the two best ways to build a 'brain reserve' ... are remaining intellectually active your entire lives and interacting with others - remaining social."